ANGELCHAT/Angelchat.github.io/README.md

 ## Support & Feedback

 Please let us know if you have any thoughts on making this collection complete.
 We are eager to make the documentations better and better!
-Drop us a line at developers@livechatinc.com or submit a pull request.
+Drop us a line at tokeneconomy@eclipso.com or submit a pull request.

-:rocket:
+:pull:

 ## Versioning